fsk-lab/botier/README.md

 # BOTier: Multi-Objective Bayesian Optimization with Tiered Preferences over Experiment Outcomes and Inputs

 Next to the "primary" optimization objectives, optimization problems often contain a series of subordinate objectives, which can be expressed as preferences over either the outputs of an experiment, or the experiment inputs (e.g. to minimize the experimental cost). **BoTier** provides a flexible framework to express hierarchical user preferences over both experiment inputs and outputs.
-The details are described in XXX.
+The details are described in the corresponding paper.

 ```botier```is a lightweight plug-in for ```botorch```, and can be readily integrated with the ```botorch``` ecosystem for Bayesian Optimization.